eove/orca/docs/pki_init.md

 # Initialisation of the offline vault

-The initialisation is done during a ceremony following your O.R.CA workflow.
+The initialisation is done during a ceremony.
+Please refer to your custom `exploitation manual` to find out the workflow for your offline vault ceremony).
 Creating the first shares is done automatically when needed.

 To initialize a new offline CA, we will need to include the following script from the `actions/` folder depending on what we want to perform :